-Passports are required for visitors entering St. Lucia.
+For a St. Lucia destination wedding. passports are required for visitors entering the island.
 If you are a citizen of the US, visit travel.state.gov for more information on travel documents needed.
 For Canadian travelers, visit travel.gc.ca for relevant travel information.

 The official language of the islands is English and the native population also speaks French Creole.

 The official currency of St. Lucia is the East Caribbean dollar, but US dollars are widely accepted.

 St. Lucia enjoys a tropical climate, with fairly constant temperatures between 82 degrees F and 77 degrees F. The rainy season is from June to November, and hurricanes are possible during this time.